 The Northwestern part of Copenhagen is a multicultural, yet rough and creative pearl of town.
 Here old and contemporary social housing blends with street art, cozy cafés and the iconic Grundtvigs Church.

-On this guided walking tour we´ll tell you about the old working class area and the giant Bispebjerg Cemetery (well known for it´s cherry blossom in April) next to one of the most alluring masterpiece of Danish architecture, Grundtvigs Church.
+On this guided off the beaten track tour we´ll tell you about the old working class area and the giant Bispebjerg Cemetery (well known for it´s cherry blossom in April) next to one of the most alluring masterpiece of Danish architecture, Grundtvigs Church.

 Our route also includes a public school, where focus lies on outdoor activities and a modern library, which works as a social hub designed as a unifying space for the locals.
 On the same street an amazing outdoor art gallery consisiting of 16 colourful and distinct murals are displayed.